tranctan/tranctan.github.io/README.md

     - Layouts - Markdown/HTML supported
     - Includes - Navigation between pages
     - ...
-2. To add styling using supported themes, reference [this Github tutorial](https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll)
+2. To add styling using supported themes, reference [this Github tutorial](https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll).
+If not using supported themes, freely use Bootstrap or any other styling libraries.